-A list of changes in this version of the document [p.38] and a diff-marked version against the previous version of this document are available.
-There are no major changes in this version of the document.
-It is being republished to be in sync with the Web Services Policy 1.5 - Attachment specification.
+A list of changes in this version of the document [p.40] and a diff-marked version against the previous version of this document are available.
+Changes in this version of the document encompass the alignment with the OASIS WS-SecurityPolicy specification and a clarification of the meaning of a policy intersection result.